Skip to main content

 What will happen to my application?

-Treat wasmCloud hosts as cattle, not pets.
+Treat wasmCloud hosts as commodity.
 Stopping your host will stop all of the components running on it, and wadm will look for other available hosts to reschedule your application on.
 As soon as you launch your new host with the --nats-websocket-port option, your application will be rescheduled on it and work just as it did before.

 Then, you can launch the wasmCloud dashboard using wash ui, which will launch the dashboard on http://localhost:3030.
 This is a great way to visualize what is running on your host, even multiple hosts that are connected to the same NATS server.